MicrosoftDocs/memdocs/memdocs/intune/fundamentals/planning-guide-design.md

 - Requirements to be delivered

-Although there’s minimal on-premises infrastructure requirements, a design plan is still helpful to make sure you have the right mobile device management solution that meets your goals, objectives, and requirements.
+Although there's minimal on-premises infrastructure requirements, a design plan is still helpful to make sure you have the right mobile device management solution that meets your goals, objectives, and requirements.

-Let’s review each of these areas in more detail.
+Let's review each of these areas in more detail.

 ## Record your current environment
-Additionally, it’s common to have design changes during the implementation and testing phases.
+Additionally, it's common to have design changes during the implementation and testing phases.
 Use your design plan to document these changes and the rationale behind them as they occur.

 Your current environment can influence design decisions and should be documented and referenced when you make other Intune design decisions.
 Below are few examples of how to record the current environment: